-The Mediterranean diet has become popular over the past couple of years because of its proven health benefits and sustainability.
-Developers based the diet on traditional foods eaten in the 1960’s by those living in Italy and Greece.
+The Mediterranean diet has become popular over the past couple of years because of its proven benefits and sustainability.
+Developers based the diet on traditional foods eaten in the 1960s by those living mainly in Italy and Greece; however, in the present day, the diet has expanded to include other Mediterranean countries as well.
 From heart disease prevention to boosting weight loss, the Mediterranean diet may be one of the most beneficial diets for overall health in recent years.

-The Mediterranean diet is special from other diets in that it does not require eliminating any food groups or macronutrients, is full of nutrient rich foods, and every meal is full of robust flavor.
+The Mediterranean diet is unique from other diets in that it does not require eliminating any food groups or macronutrients, is full of nutrient-rich foods, and every meal is full of robust flavor.
 It is not a diet that one gets tired of easily.
 The diet’s benefits can be accredited to its foundation in plant-based foods.

 Foods to Eat

 The diet is primarily plant-based and low in animal foods, but it is recommended to eat fish at least twice a week.
-Some of the more popular vegetables to integrate into Mediterranean dishes include cucumbers, carrots, spinach, onions, kale, tomatoes, broccoli, cauliflower, and Brussel sprouts.
+Some of the more popular vegetables to integrate into Mediterranean dishes include cucumbers, carrots, spinach, onions, kale, tomatoes, broccoli, cauliflower, sweet potato, and Brussels sprouts.

 - Brussel Sprouts

 - Whole-grain bread